 The accounting policies of the Company conform to generally accepted accounting principles in the United States of America (GAAP).
-For the Company, these accounting principles include the accounting rules for regulated operations and the accounting requirements of the FERC and the state regulators having jurisdiction.
+The Company is subject to the accounting rules for regulated operations and the accounting requirements of the FERC and the state regulators having jurisdiction.